fernando-romero-data/restaurant-revenue-optimization-analysis/README.md

 * Revenue growth does not require more customers
 * Increasing **Average Order Value (AOV)** is the most effective lever
+* A small number of items drive most revenue
 * Off-peak demand is the largest untapped opportunity
-* Menu design and pricing directly influence customer behavior
+* Menu and ordering design directly influence customer behavior

 ---